-Taking some of these courses will diversify the skills of current industrial maintenance professionals and provide them with opportunities to advance their careers, even moving up to an engineer or maintenance supervisor's position.
+Taking some of these courses will diversify the skills of current maintenance professionals and provide them with opportunities to advance their careers, even moving up to an engineer or maintenance supervisor's position.

 Typical Skills and Abilities

-Aside from the basic technical skills, industrial maintenance workers need an additional range of soft skills to be better at their jobs.
+Aside from the basic technical skills, maintenance workers need an additional range of soft skills to be better at their jobs.